mredig/Notes-to-Self/Linux Admin/Docker Reference.md

 			* `overlay` - can communicate with other docker hosts - untested
 	* containers can communicate with each other using container names on custom networks
 		* alternatively, on the default network, you can only communicate with other containers via their ip
+	* containers **CANNOT** communicate with containers on the same host UNLESS they share a network
 	* containers created without specifying a network are automatically connected to the network named `bridge` (not to be confused with the driver named `bridge`)
 	* containers can only be connected to one network at instantiation, but more can be added once created